 Angelina sedum plants will grow in full sun to part shade; however, too much shade can cause them to lose their bright yellowish foliage color.
 They will grow in almost any well-draining soil, but actually thrive best in sandy or gravely soils with low nutrients.
 Angelina cultivars cannot tolerate heavy clay or waterlogged sites.

 In the right location, Angelina sedum plants will naturalize.
-To quickly fill in a site with this colorful, low maintenance groundcover, it is recommended that plants be spaced 12 inches (30 cm.) apart.
+To quickly fill in a site with this colorful, low-maintenance groundcover, it is recommended that plants be spaced 12 inches (31 cm.) apart.

 Plants can be divided every few years.
 New sedum plants can be propagated by simply snipping off some tip cuttings and placing them where you want them to grow.
-Cutting can also be propagated in a trays or pots filled with sandy soil.
+Cuttings can also be propagated in trays or pots filled with sandy soil.